SRA-SiliconValley/jalangi/docs/analysis.md

 ### Analysis during Replay ###

-These kind of analyses supports shadow values (denoted by objects of type ConcolicValue).
+These kind of analyses supports shadow values (denoted by objects of type ConcolicValue) and **shadow memory**.
 Analyses must be performed during the replay phase in node.js.
 Recording can be performed in node.js or in a browser.
 A replay analysis can be written using the following template.

 ```
 (function (sandbox) {